 The Rule of "Sa Shi Su Se So"

-This is a well known and simple method where each sound represents the five basic ingredients and the order in which they should be added for optimal flavour.
-In other words, these are most basic elements in Japanese cooking and are must-haves if you plan to cook Japanese food regularly.
+This is a well-known and simple method where each sound represents the five basic ingredients and the order in which they should be added for optimal flavor.
+In other words, these are the most basic elements in Japanese cooking and are must-haves if you plan to cook Japanese food regularly.

 - Sa: Sugar (sato)